JJHick95/log_regression-ds-west-082420/README.md

 As ‘Z’ goes to infinity, Y(predicted) will inch closer to 1, and as ‘Z’ goes to negative infinity, Y(predicted) will inch closer to 0.

-Using the sigmoid function above, if X = 1, the estimated probability would be 0.8.
+Using the sigmoid function above, if X = 1, the estimated probability would around .7.
 This tells that there is 80% chance that this observation would fall in the positive class.